simplesalt/main-9bc77/content/speaking_mb.md

 ---
 title: Speaking – Medium Businesses
 hide_title: false
-excerpt: 'Practical approaches to avoiding internet crime for leaders of businesses between 100 - 500.
-Talks focus on easy wins, dispelling myths, and luddite-friendly explanations.'
+excerpt: 'Practical approaches for leaders of businesses between 50M and 1B.
+Talks focus on easy wins, dispelling myths, and luddite-friendly explanations on common security topics.'
 seo:
  title: Speaking – Medium Businesses
  description: 'I explain how medium businesses can best stop internet crime.'
  extra: []
 layout: page
 ---
-I offer practical approaches to avoiding internet crime.
-Talks focus on dispelling myths, easy wins, and luddite-friendly explanations.
+I provide practical approaches to help avoid common pain for businesses 50M-1B, especially around security.
+All talks are guaranteed luddite-friendly, focusing on common myths, underlying Whys, sensible Hows, and easy wins.
 Each can be adapted to fill a slot between thirty and sixty minutes long.

 Ready?
 Book engagements [here](/book_speaking).
 Want ideas for a different audience?
 Go [here](/speaking) for an overview.